Sue Johnston: Personal life

 Johnston is a supporter of the Labour Party and has been an outspoken gay rights campaigner.
 She is a supporter of Liverpool F.C. and St Helens R.F.C.

 In 1967, she married her first husband Neil Johnston and became pregnant at the age of 24.
-She suffered a miscarriage shortly after and the couple later divorced but she kept his surname as her professional name.
+She suffered a miscarriage shortly after and the couple later divorced, but she kept his surname as her professional name.
 She has one son, Joel, from her second marriage to David Pammenter.
 She has two grandchildren.

 Johnston is staunchly opposed to smoking.
-Despite playing the role of heavy smoker Barbara Royle in The Royle Family, Johnston quit smoking in 1978, but had to smoke low-tar cigarettes while playing the role.
+She quit smoking in 1978, but had to smoke low-tar cigarettes while playing the role of Barbara in The Royle Family.

-Johnston was appointed Officer of the Order of the British Empire (OBE) in the 2009 Birthday Honours.
-In November 2010, she was awarded an honorary doctorate by University of Chester at Chester Cathedral.

-In 1989 Johnston, assisted by Lesley Thomson, published her first book, a memoir titled Hold on to the Messy Times.
+In 1989, Johnston, assisted by Lesley Thomson, published her first book, a memoir titled Hold on to the Messy Times.
 In 2011, she published another memoir titled Things I Couldn't Tell My Mother.

 In 1970, Johnston was sexually attacked at the age of 27 which inspired her storyline in Brookside as Sheila Grant, where she was raped.

 In her autobiography, Things I Couldn't Tell My Mother, she states that she was originally going to be called Margaret Jane Wright, after her mother and grandmother, but her father thought that it would be best to call her Susan.

+She is distantly related to horse trainer Mark Prescott, via her maternal line, as discovered by ITV's DNA Journey; aired 16 October 2024.
+His grandfather, one of their relatives in common, was Conservative Member of Parliament William Prescott.

+Honours

+Johnston was appointed Officer of the Order of the British Empire (OBE) in the 2009 Birthday Honours.
+In November 2010, she was awarded an honorary doctorate by University of Chester at Chester Cathedral.

+She was made a Freeman of the City of Liverpool in June 2024.